Every time I stumble upon my old GameCube games, I get flashbacks of late nights in college playing Need for Speed when we should have been studying.

 The Settings menu is broken down into several different options.

-We’re going to be spending a lot of time on the Config and Graphics Settings menus in the next section, so let’s touch on the other options first.
+We’ll spend a lot of time on the Config and Graphics Settings menus in the next section, so let’s touch on the other options first.

 Install WAD: WiiWare was a service that allowed Wii owners to download and install games directly from Nintendo.
 These were commonly distributed as .wad files.